jundalisay/sp/content/en/research/other/alien/essassani/basics.md

 The observation of reality creates reality.
 Observer needs the observed.

+### You Support Your Reality.
+Your Reality Reflects Your Support Back to You

+Your reality does not support you.

+Instead, **you support your reality**.

+If you support your reality, your reality will **reflect** the support that you give it back to you.

 <!-- 3 Phases for receiving the "version" of reality you prefer

 You ALREADY have everything you desire!